Evoked potential tests measure the time it takes for the brain to respond to sensory stimulation either through sight, sound, or touch.

 Doctors use the test to help diagnose multiple sclerosis (MS) and other conditions that can cause a person’s reactions to slow.
 The test can detect unusual responses to stimulation.

-The popularity of the evoked potential test has fallen in recent years, as MRI scans have a good record of accurately showing lesions that occur in MS. However, a study from 2016 suggests the test may still have its uses.
+The popularity of the evoked potential test has fallen in recent years, as MRI scans have a good record of accurately showing lesions that occur in MS. However, a

 With this article, we give an overview of what evoked potential tests are, what to expect, and what the results can mean.